SumoLogic/sumologic-otel-collector/docs/Migration.md

 ##### Timestamp Parsing

-Substitute for `Extract timestamp information from log file entries` is `clear_logs_timestamp` in exporter configuration.
-This is by default set to `true`.
+The Installed Collector option to `Extract timestamp information from log file entries` in an OpenTelemtry configuration is `clear_logs_timestamp`.
+This is set to `true` by default.

 This works like `Extract timestamp information from log file entries` combined with `Ignore time zone from log file and instead use:` set to `Use Collector Default`.

-To set time_zone for collector, `extensions.sumologic.time_zone` has to be set like in following example.
+For example, the following configuration sets the time_zone for a Collector with `extensions.sumologic.time_zone`:

 ```yaml
 extensions: